SerCeMan/honest-yandex/README.md

 ## Installation

-The extension can be installed by either building from sources or from a releases GitHub tab, and then loading it as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).
+The extension can be installed by either building from sources or from the [releases tab](https://github.com/SerCeMan/honest-yandex/releases), and then loading it as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).

 Publishing the extension to the Chrome Marketplace is in progress.